 - Wash your hands after being outside

 Over the counter medications can help too.
 But if none of the above things are helping your allergy symptoms, there are alternative solutions.
-Here at BackFit Health + Spine, our allergy specialists can test for over 50 allergens specific to Arizona and pinpoint the cause of your symptoms.
+Here at BackFit Health + Spine, our allergy specialists can test for 50 allergens specific to Arizona and pinpoint the cause of your symptoms.

 If you have all of the symptoms listed above for more than a few months than you likely have a food allergy.
 If your results come back showing you have a food allergy over environmental allergies then we will work with you to help alter your diet to alleviate your symptoms.